Library essentials for new students

 Try our Assessment Planner

-Based on your assessment due date, our Assessment Planner will create a step-by-step timeline, with personalised target deadlines, to ensure you complete everything on time.
+The Assessment Planner creates a step-by-step timeline for your assessment, with personalised target deadlines to ensure you complete everything on time.

 Check out Achieve@Uni

 Our Achieve@Uni website has resources, writing samples and tips to support you in completing assessments and improving your skills.

 Book a one-to-one consultation

 Book an appointment with:

-- an Academic Skills and Language Advisor for help with study skills, assessment planning and academic writing
+- an Academic Skills Advisor for help with study skills, assessment planning and academic writing

 - a Librarian for help with referencing, finding information and identifying assessment/research questions.